plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

     the implicit requirements are analogous to those for input entities, except that a transition with a non-empty control entity value cannot be followed by a further transition (before being handled).

-- *`Type`* introduces a declaration of a fresh funcon name.
-The type of values it computes is `types`, which is a value that represents a subtype of `values`.

-  - A type definition `Type t... ~> t1` combines a type declaration with a rewrite of the type to `t1`.

-- *`Datatype`* introduces a declaration of an *algebraic datatype*, written `t ::= f1(...) | ... | fn(...)`, which also declares the constructor funcons `fi(...):t` for its values.

-  - A datatype definition `Datatype t(...)` written without constructors allows separate declaration of constructors with different instantiations of the parameterised type `t(...)`, corresponding to a GADT.

-- *`Alias`* introduces an equation `n1 = n2` that declares a fresh name `n1`
-  and defines it to be equivalent to another name `n2`. `n1` is usually an abbreviation for a longer `n2`; its declaration as an alias prevents it from being defined elsewhere to have a different interpretation.

-- *`Built-in`* introduces a declaration of a fresh name and its signature, but does not provide a definition for it.
-Built-ins can be regarded as parameters of a collection of funcon definitions.
-They are generally reserved for types of values such as integers, sets, and maps, which are not amenable to specification using operational rules.

-- *`Assert`* introduces a formula that expresses the intention that it should hold (either as a consequence of specified definitions, or as a requirement for built-ins).

-- *`Auxiliary`* introduces a name that is not intended for direct use in language definitions.

-- *`Meta-variables`* introduces type constraints on variables used in rules.
-  These constraints are usually of the form `v <: t` where `v` is a variable, requiring `v` to be a subtype of `t`.
-[The keyword *`Meta-variables`* could be confusing, and should be replaced.]

 [Funcons-beta]: ../Funcons-beta/Funcons-Index/index.html